alexanderwe/the-traveler/README.md

 ## Progress

-Please visit the [official documentation for the API](https://bungie-net.github.io/multi/operation_get_Destiny2-GetDestinyManifest.html#operation_get_Destiny2-GetDestinyManifest) to check if the endpoints are working or if they are still in preview
+Please visit the [official documentation for the API](https://bungie-net.github.io/multi/operation_get_Destiny2-GetDestinyManifest.html#operation_get_Destiny2-GetDestinyManifest) to check if the endpoints are working or if they are still in preview.
+If you find endpoints in preview, please bear in mind that errors can occur quite often.
+If the endpoints get finalized also this package will adopt changes and test the functionalities.

 | Endpoint                                  | Implemented      | Unlocked in API       |
 | ----------------------------------------- | ---------------- | --------------------- |